-Musical Theatre Workshop is a higher-level thinking class where students will dive into the world of musical theatre, learn about music, composers, structure, stories, and history of theatre.
-Students will be expected to develop their writing skills by creating synopses of various musicals.
+Musical Theatre Workshop is a class where students will dive into the world of musical theatre, learn about music, composers, structure, stories, and history of theatre.
+Students may choose to sing at times in this class and develop their writing skills by creating synopses of various musicals.
 Several examples of musicals will be shown to represent a variety of styles and time periods, from classics to modern works.
-No prior musical knowledge is necessary, but students need some American History context and upper-level writing and critical thinking skills.
+No prior musical knowledge is necessary.
 Class meets every other day for 80 minutes.